-These are just a few of the ways adults can become injured.
+These are just a few of the ways adults and kids can become injured.
 Sometimes we aren’t even sure what we did, we just know it hurts.
 When that happens, we sometimes need help deciding if we should tough it out or seek treatment.
 So here’s your cheat sheet.

 Fractures, breaks, bumps, bruises, contusions, sprains and strains.